 You do need to be careful using hickory, however, because if smoked for too long, it can overpower your meat with bitterness.
 While it is versatile, hickory is best for smoking ribs, pork, and just about any red meat you want to cook.

 Oak is another common wood used for smoking.
-It is versatile not necessarily because of the flavor, but because of its mild taste.
+It is versatile not necessarily because of its flavor, but because of its mild taste.
 It is hard to mess up beef, brisket, and sausage when smoking with oak.

-Because it is so common, oak is an affordable option for smoking wood, especially as an amateur.
+Because it is so common, oak is an affordable option for smoking wood, especially for an amateur.
 If you are looking to smoke something lighter, such as chicken or other poultry, Oak may not be the best choice.

 If you know anything about smoking meat, you are probably familiar with the sweet, mild tang of smoked Maple wood.
 It is easy to burn, making for a quick, smooth smoke for poultry and game fowl.
 Even if you have bought sliced turkey at a grocery store, surely you enjoy the subtle, smoked flavor of Maple wood.